 Which one is better?

-Arlo Q is a wired security camera that delivers 1080 high definition video, and infrared night vision.
+Arlo Q is a wired home security camera that delivers 1080 HD video, and infrared night vision.

 But what makes Arlo Q better than most of its competitors is that it gives you seven days of free cloud storage.
 Every time the camera is triggered by either sound or movement, it will be able to record what’s happening and then send it to the cloud for you to access the clip.
 If that is not enough, you can upgrade to continuous video recordings with Arlo’s subscription plans.